mickcrosse/PERMUTOOLS/README.md

 ## Max Statistic Correction

 The max statistic correction method (Blair *et al.*, 1994) works by permuting the order or pairing of the data to estimate the sampling distribution for each variable.
-As there are multiple variables, the maximum value is taken across all variables in order to produce a single, more-conservative sampling distribution.
+In the case that there are multiple variables, the maximum value is taken at every permutation across all variables in order to produce a single, more-conservative sampling distribution.
 This approach provides strong control of FWER, even for small sample sizes, and is much more powerful than traditional correction methods (Gondan, 2010; Groppe *et al.*, 2011a).
 For unpaired testing, it is also rather insensitive to differences in population variance when samples of equal size are used (Groppe *et al.*, 2011b).

 ## Contents